alexklibisz/elastiknn/docs/pages/benchmarks.md

 # Benchmarks
 {: .no_toc }

-Elastiknn is benchmarked against a subset of datasets from the popular [ann-benchmarks (Annb) project](https://github.com/erikbern/ann-benchmarks).
+Elastiknn is benchmarked against a subset of datasets from the popular [ann-benchmarks project](https://github.com/erikbern/ann-benchmarks).

 **Methodology**